edutap-eu/.github/profile/README.md

 # eduTAP

-[:construction: DRAFT :construction:]

-eduTAP as "educational tapping", derived from the marketing term "tap to pay" / "tap to open" / "tap to ride" by Apple and Google, describing the act of "tap" a smartphone on a reader device to perform a transaction.
+eduTAP as "educational tapping", derived from the marketing term "tap to pay", "tap to open", "tap to ride" by Apple and Google, describing the act of "tap" a smartphone on a reader device to perform a transaction.

 In an educational context, a person can tap their smartphone (with specific passes in the wallet) to:

 - identify themself,
+- claim a discount,
 - pay,
 - open a door,
 - lent a book,